jreye0106/AI-PROJECT/README.md

 How to Use

-Run the program:
+Run the program>
-python gui.py
+IN A TERMINAL TYPE : python gui.py
 Code Generation Tab
 Type a prompt describing the function you want.
 Press Run.